 DansGuardian (Cross Platform, Free)

 One way to measure whether or not Dansguardian is the right filtering tool for you is your willingness to install and tinker with an operating system like Linux.
 Dansguardian runs on Linux, FreeBSD, OpenBSD, NetBSD, Mac OS X, HP-UX, and Solaris.
 So this solution would be a great choice for our more technically-savvy users, who are comfortable with using the Linux Operating System.
 DansGuardian is extremely configurable and allows you to do all sorts of things, like block all images, filter ads out across your entire home network, block files from being downloaded by extension type, and control the effects of the filters, whitelists, and more based on which computer on your network is doing the accessing.
 You can deploy different filters for different computers based on domain, user, and source IP so your high school student doesn’t get the same ultra-filtered content your elementary student does.
-DansGuardian needs to be paired with a proxy as it doesn’t serve the web pages itself but only acts as a filter—many users use Squid, also mentioned in the entry for SquidGuard.
+DansGuardian needs to be paired with a proxy as it doesn’t serve the web pages itself but only acts as a filter.
+Many users use Squid, also mentioned in the entry for SquidGuard.
+(Update: It seems that the active fork of DansGuardian is now e2guardian)

 SquidGuard/Squid (Linux, Free)